HST Observation Types

 Proposers are generally not allowed to add Coordinated Parallel observations in Phase II that were not explicitly included and approved in Phase I. Any such requests will be adjudicated by the Telescope Time Review Board (TTRB).
 Coordinated Parallel Observations will ordinarily be given the same exclusive access period as their associated primary observations.

-Coordinated Parallel observations must be marked in the Observation Summary section of the proposal.
+Coordinated Parallel observations must be marked in the Observation Summary section of the proposal by choosing the Coordinated Parallel flag in APT's Observation form.

 Pure Parallel Observations